suisuyy/learn/doc/note/else.md

 rsync -aP ~/dir1 username@remote_host:destination_directory

 #--delete option will delete remote files if not exist in local.
 Before using this option, you can use -n, the --dry-run option, to perform a test to prevent unwanted data loss
-rsync -an --delete dir1 destination
+rsync -an --delete dir1 dir2